-The Medical University of South Carolina Twin Clinic study demonstrated a lower rate of very early pre-term births, very low birth weight infants, neonatal intensive care admissions, and perinatal mortality in a midwife directed clinic where midwifery care is given when compared to a MD directed team where MD care is given.
+The Medical University of South Carolina Twin Clinic study demonstrated a lower rate of very early preterm births, very low birth weight infants, neonatal intensive care admissions, and perinatal mortality in a midwife directed clinic where midwifery care is given when compared to an MD directed team where MD care is given.
 This demonstrated that the contribution of midwives to high-risk prenatal care can be considerable.

 There are approximately 10,000 midwives currently practicing.
 Midwifery practice is legal in every state and in the District of Columbia.
 Births attended by midwives have risen steadily since 1975; midwives presently attend over 9% of births nationwide and almost 25% of births in some states, including Florida, New Mexico, and Oregon.

-If you develop problems during pregnancy, labor, and birth, April is able to recognize them and is trained to manage emergencies.
+If you develop problems during pregnancy, labor, and birth, our team is able to recognize them and is trained to manage emergencies.
 All Southern Nevada hospitals that have a labor and delivery unit have an on-call OB/GYN.
 If the need arose to transport to a hospital, care would be available.
-Even if transport becomes necessary, April will most likely continue to be involved and provide support and care throughout birth and postpartum.
+Even if transport becomes necessary, we will most likely continue to be involved and provide support and care throughout the birth and postpartum.

 The evidence is overwhelming.
 With the guidance of an experienced midwife and a well thought out birth plan, you are safe in the care of a midwife.